fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Set-AzureRmAppServicePlan.md

 PS C:\> Set-AzureRmAppServicePlan -ResourceGroupName "Default-Web-WestUS" -Name "ContosoAppServPlan" -PerSiteScaling  $true
 ```

-This command sets the PerSiteScaling option to true on the App Service plan named ContosoAppServPlan
-    that belongs to the resource group named Default-Web-WestUS.
+This command sets the PerSiteScaling option to true on the App Service plan named ContosoAppServPlan that belongs to the resource group named Default-Web-WestUS.

 ## PARAMETERS

 ### -AdminSiteName
-Admin Site Name
+Specifies the name Admin Site.

 ```yaml
 Type: String